AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 * **[!UICONTROL Running]**: lists all running workflows.
 * **[!UICONTROL Paused]**: lists all paused workflows.
 * **[!UICONTROL Failed]**: lists all failed workflows.
 * **[!UICONTROL Start Pending]**: lists all workflows that are waiting to be started by the operationMgt process.
-This view is available with the **Marketing campaigns** package only (see [Installing Campaign built-in packages](../../installation/using/installing-campaign-standard-packages.md)).
+This view is available with the **Marketing campaigns** package only.
+Learn more in [Campaign Classic v7 Installation Guide](../../installation/using/installing-campaign-standard-packages.md)).

 ![](assets/workflow-monitoring-views.png)